-From peaceful walks through a meadow full of wildflowers to a trip back in time to a coal mining area to breath-taking overlooks of the Cumberland Plateau, South Cumberland is a wondrous hiking destination featuring waterfalls, vistas, historical areas and some with old growth trees.
+South Cumberland State Park offers over 20 miles of hiking trails located at eight different trailheads.
+From peaceful walks through a meadow full of wildflowers to a trip back in time to a coal mining area to breath-taking overlooks of the Cumberland Plateau, South Cumberland is a wondrous hiking destination featuring waterfalls, vistas, historical areas, and some with old-growth trees.

-An easy 2.3 mile roundtrip hike circling the Grundy Lakes.
-Set time aside to explore the coke ovens and to enjoy the views of the lakes in this historical area.
+An easy 2.3-mile roundtrip hike circling the Grundy Lakes.
+Set time aside to explore the coke ovens and enjoy the views of the lakes in this historical area.
 Ask a desk attendant for a brochure on the ovens.

-This moderate 2 mile roundtrip hike will take you past multiple waterfalls, ancient trees, and plenty of enjoyable swimming holes.
+This moderate 2-mile roundtrip hike will take you past multiple waterfalls, ancient trees, and plenty of enjoyable swimming holes.

-A moderate, 3 mile hike that drops off the top of the plateau and brings you to some interesting geologic formations and waterfalls.
+A moderate, 3-mile hike that drops off the top of the plateau and brings you to some interesting geologic formations and waterfalls.
 Don’t forget your bathing suit to take a dip in the refreshing Sycamore Falls swimming hole!

-A difficult 10 mile trek into some of the more remote areas of the Fiery Gizzard.
-Please allow adequate time to make this hike (and of course to see the many springs, sinks, caves, overlooks and waterfalls).
+A difficult 10-mile trek into some of the more remote areas of the Fiery Gizzard.
+Please allow adequate time to make this hike (and of course to see the many springs, sinks, caves, overlooks, and waterfalls).
 Meet this trail by way of the Fiery Gizzard below Sycamore Falls and be sure to check out the Raven’s Point spur trail.

 A 5-mile out-and-back hike that will take you past waterfalls and some pretty cool overlooks.

-A moderately difficult 4 mile roundtrip hike to one of the largest cave openings in Tennessee.
+A moderately difficult 4-mile roundtrip hike to one of the largest cave openings in Tennessee.
 Watch your footing as you descend into Lost Cove and rest at the opening of the cave before heading back up.
 Bring lots of water.